 **In Michigan and Pennsylvania, there is no separate rate structure for married couples, but marital status is used in calculating exemptions, taxability of employer-provided healthcare, and so on.

 *** In these states (Alabama, Michigan, Mississippi, and Pennsylvania) (and also Arkansas), same-sex marriage is not recognized and there is no conformity between federal and state taxes, so same-sex married couples will have to file as if they were single.
-Note: Michagan's ban on same-sex marriage was ruled unconstitutional by a federal judge on 3/21/14.
+Note: Michigan's ban on same-sex marriage was ruled unconstitutional by a federal judge on March 21, 2014.

 *****Illinois – Same-sex marriage legal as of June 1, 2014, has allowed civil unions up to now, 2013 filing status provides if treated as spouses for federal income tax purposes, follow the instructions for married couples.
 If the couple are in a civil union that is not treated as a marriage for federal income tax purposes, Illinois still considers as spouses for Illinois Income Tax purposes.
-Follow the instructions for civil unions - in Step 1, Line C. (See page 4 of 2013 Illinois individual income tax return instructions.)
-For further information, see Section 502[c] of the Illinois Income Tax Act).
+Follow the instructions for civil unions - in Step 1, Line C. For further information, see Section 502[c] of the Illinois Income Tax Act).

-For more details, see State Taxes and Married Same-Sex Couples, States Provide Income Tax Filing Guidance to Same-Sex Couples, and State Income Tax Filing Requirements.
+For more details, see State Taxes and Married Same-Sex Couples and States Provide Income Tax Filing Guidance to Same-Sex Couples.

 Back to the top.

 The following sixteen states (plus DC) recognize same-sex marriage (as of Dec.
 19, 2013), so 2013 state tax returns will follow federal marriage status:

 - Connecticut - see page 17 of the 2012 Instructions for Form CT-1040

 - Delaware - recognizes same-sex marriage as of July 1, 2013